Frequently asked questions

 Please know that I do not consider myself an expert; I am still learning so much about food photography and styling and the learning process for me is never ending.
 However I will try and share what I DO know as I get asked so often, I truly hope it's helpful :).

 - Regularly pick up your camera, preferably daily!
 It is and always will be the best way to improve your photography and find your style.
 Practice does make perfect so please keep working hard, you WILL get better.
+On that note and if you like, you can join one of my FREE 10-day photography challenges.
+Just sayin'.

 - Get some great food photography props.
 I posted a blog post here all about how to get started.